Performing and Fine Arts Department

 The Munson Williams Proctor Arts Institute is a world renowned Art Museum, containing artwork from such masters as Picasso, Jackson Pollock, and more.
 MWPAI also houses a satellite branch of Pratt Institute.
 They are constantly hosting exhibitions, musical performances and even a sidewalk art show in the summer.

 Full-time undergraduate students at UC receive a free membership.
 There are numerous benefits related to events, library resources, exhibition previews, ticket discounts, and more.
-All students must do is present their Utica College ID card.
+All students must do is present their Utica University ID card.
 Click here for more information about memberships.

 MVCC cultural events